How does Round Robin Logged In work?

 The variability in this logic may include:

-- Manually assigned incidents effectively by passes any automatic queuing type logic and the round robin 'count' is not updated
+- Manually assigned incidents effectively bypasses any automatic queuing type logic and the round robin 'position' is not updated

-- Fill inbox pulls incidents from the overflow bucket and the round robin 'count' is not updated.
+- Fill inbox pulls incidents from the overflow bucket and the round robin 'position' is not updated.